 Sex/gender is multifaceted and includes several social, cultural and biological dimensions.
 Social dimensions of sex/gender include, for example, expectations of the social environment towards people because of their gender (gender norms).
 Biological dimensions include, among others, genetic characteristics or hormonal balance.
 Neither social nor biological gender is binary.
 For example, genetic characteristics or hormonal balance vary greatly within sex/gender groups, which makes it impossible to assume clearly defined sexes/genders.

 Health research and health monitoring are sex/gender-sensitive when they comprehensively take into account social and biological dimensions of sex/gender, as well as their interactions, thus assuming a multidimensional understanding of sex/gender.

-Sex relates to the biological aspects of sex/gender.
-It is similarly multidimensional and describes those physical characteristics according to which a person is described as female, male or intersex.
+Sex relates to the biologicalaspects of sex/gender.
+It is similarly multidimensional and describes the physical characteristics according to which a person is described as female, male or intersex.
 As a rule, such an attribution is made at the latest after birth on the basis of the external and internal reproductive organs of the child.
-Other dimensions of biological sex are described here.
+Other dimensions of biological sex are describe here.

-The social construction of sex makes it clear that social and biological aspects of sex/gender are ultimately not separable.
+The social construction of sex makes it clear that social and biological aspects of sex/gender are ultimately inseparable.
 Moreover, the two dimensions can interact with each other in different ways.
-Therefore, throughout this website, we use the term sex/gender that is understood to include both the social and biological dimensions.
+Therefore, throughout this website, we use the term sex/gender, which is understood to include both the social and biological dimensions.